donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

     When the job starts, a small `JOBinfo` window pops up at the top-right corner.

-3. Under the shell prompt of your interactive job, run the fake application again.
+3. Run the fake application under the shell prompt initiated by the interactive job

     ```bash
     $ ./fake_app 3 60